EshamAaqib/WSO2-LT_IAM_AND_LDAP/README.md

 ![image](https://user-images.githubusercontent.com/75664650/128358548-38fd7c72-3836-4ee8-bd48-6150b609aef3.png)

 ### 6.2) The user (eshamaaqib) country is set to United States and the email is set to aaqibesham@gmail.com and Im going to change it to Sri Lanka and and change the email to test@test.com.
 To do so I went to the Apache Directory Studio and click on my user under ou=User.
-Once cliced you will see few attributes including the country and mail.
+Once clicked you will see few attributes including the country and mail.
 To modify double click on the attribute and enter the new value (Screenshot attached below)

 ![editing](https://user-images.githubusercontent.com/75664650/128359297-daf3aa14-b909-432a-8877-35c7ea0e7760.png)